-Each director is expected to attend all meetings of the Board and any committee of which he or she is a member.
+Each director is expected to attend all meetings of the Board and any committee of which they are a member.
 Directors will be expected to have read and considered the materials sent to them in advance of each meeting and to actively participate in the meetings.